DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Related Work

-\paragraph{Error feedback/Gradient tracking.} A major lock for asynchrony is the use of Gradient Tracking~\cite{koloskova2021improved,nedic2017achieving,li2021accelerated} or Error Feedback~\cite{stich2019error,kovalev2021accelerated}.
-Indeed, gradient operations are locally tracked by a running mean variable which must be updated at each gradient update: this operation is not compatible with an asynchronous framework as it requires communication between nodes.
-Furthermore, to obtain accelerated rates, a multi-consensus inner-loop seems mandatory, which is again not desirable.
+\paragraph{Error feedback/Gradient tracking.} A major lock for asynchrony is the use of Gradient Tracking (GT)~\citep{koloskova2021improved,nedic2017achieving,li2021accelerated} or Error Feedback~\citep{stich2019error,kovalev2021accelerated}.
+Indeed, gradient operations are locally tracked by a running-mean variable which must be synchronously updated at each gradient update (in GT, the sum of this distributed variable keeps track of the gradient of the objective function), making it incompatible with an asynchronous framework. \citep{zhang2019fully} uses a GT-\textit{like} procedure, which do not verify this property, at the cost of using a buffer (increasing memory requirements) and worse convergence rates (\eg, not accelerated).
+Furthermore, acceleration requires an undesirable multi-consensus inner loop.
+We emphasize that \cite{song2021optimal} allows to decouple the gradient updates from communication, yet the framework is still synchronous, leading to synchronous communication rates, that asynchrony can improve (see Tab. \ref{tab:other_methods}).

-\paragraph{Decoupling procedures}Decoupling subsequent steps of an optimization procedures traditionally allows subsequent speed-ups~\cite{ADFSSiam2021,hendrikx2022principled,pmlr-v119-belilovsky20a,belilovsky2021decoupled}.
-This contrasts with methods which couple gradient and gossip updates, such that they happen in a predefined order, i.e. simultaneously~\cite{even2021continuized} or sequentially~\cite{kovalev2021lower,koloskova2020unified}.
-In decoupled optimization procedures, inner-loops are not desirable because they require an external procedure that can be potentially slow and require a block-barrier instruction during the execution of the algorithm (e.g., \cite{ADFSSiam2021,ADFSNeurIPS2019}).
+\paragraph{Decoupling procedures.}Decoupling subsequent steps of optimization procedures traditionally leads to speed-ups~\citep{ADFSSiam2021,hendrikx2022principled,pmlr-v119-belilovsky20a,belilovsky2021decoupled}.
+This contrasts with methods which couple gradient and gossip updates, so that they happen in a predefined order, i.e., simultaneously~\citep{even2021continuized} or sequentially~\citep{kovalev2021lower,koloskova2020unified}.
+In decoupled optimization procedures, inner-loops are not desirable as they require an external procedure that can be potentially slow and need a block-barrier instruction during the algorithm's execution (e.g., \cite{ADFSSiam2021}).
+It means in particular that it is preferrable to avoid approaches such as Catalyst~\cite{lin2015universal}, multi-consensus steps~\cite{kovalev2021adom} or Tchebychev acceleration of consensus~\cite{scaman17a}.